QuentinRa/blog.quentinra.dev/programming/web/android/_general/index.md

 Random

-A [flow](https://developer.android.com/kotlin/flow) ([and](https://developer.android.com/topic/libraries/architecture/coroutines#lifecycle-aware).) is canceled when the app goes to background/rotating the screen.
-We could patch that by giving a timeout to "asLiveData", but by doing that, the flow will continue to be run while the app is in the background, until the timeout that is.
+A [flow](https://developer.android.com/kotlin/flow) is canceled when the app goes to the background/rotating the screen (see [here a patch](https://developer.android.com/topic/libraries/architecture/coroutines#lifecycle-aware)).
+We could also patch that by giving a timeout to "asLiveData", but by doing that, the flow will continue to be run while the app is in the background, until the timeout that is.

 ```kotlin
 // implementation "androidx.lifecycle:lifecycle-livedata-ktx:2.5.1"